Ōnoshō Fumiya

-Ōnoshō Fumiya (阿武咲 奎也), born July 4, 1996, as Fumiya Utetsu (打越 奎也, Utetsu Fumiya) is a Japanese former professional sumo wrestler from Aomori Prefecture.
+Ōnoshō Fumiya (阿武咲 奎也) is a Japanese retired professional sumo wrestler from Nakadomari, Aomori Prefecture.
 He debuted in professional sumo in January 2013 for Ōnomatsu stable and made his top division debut in May 2017.
 He won one championship in the second-highest jūryō division and four special prizes in his career, as well as two gold stars for defeating a yokozuna while ranked as a maegashira.
 His highest rank was komusubi.

 Background

 Fumiya Utetsu was born in Nakadomari, a small town on the northern tip of Honshu.
-Growing up he enjoyed skiing and snowboarding.
+Growing up, he enjoyed skiing and snowboarding.
 He became interested in sumo wrestling at the age of five after encouragement from his grandfather, and began to train at his local gym.
 When at Nakasato Elementary School, he was trained by Takarafuji, as both are from the same hometown, Takarafuji being in his second year at Goshogawara Commercial High School when Ōnoshō was in his first year of elementary school.
 When in elementary school, he also met Takakeishō and later confessed that he "hated him" but that they have since formed a friendship and a friendly rivalry.
 When in Nakasato Junior High School, he participated in the very first Hakuhō Cup in 2010, and his Aomori team won the team competition of that year.
-After that, he enrolled at Sanbongi Agricultural High School along Nishikifuji, and there he notably won the individual competition at the 2012 Gifu National Athletic Sumo Championships.
+After that, he enrolled at Sanbongi Agricultural High School alongside Nishikifuji, and there he notably won the individual competition at the 2012 Gifu National Athletic Sumo Championships.
 While still an amateur, he and his team would visit the Kindai University sumo club, where Ōnoshō was thus trained by his senior Tokushōryū, among others.
 In November 2012, he decided to drop out and turned pro, sharing the same newcomer promotion as Ishiura and Abi.
 He joined Ōnomatsu stable and adopted the shikona, or ring name, Ōnoshō, in reference to his stable and including the kanji for "to bloom" (咲) reflecting the hopes of his master (former sekiwake Masurao).